jacobmetcalfe/Python_Crash_Course/README.md

 ## Roadmap
 I intend to do Functions, Classes, and Error Exception Handling in the near future.
-Later down the road, I inted to implement this with Django for web interface tutorial
+Later down the road, I'd also like to implement this with Django for web interface tutorial

 ## Key Tip
 A general guideline that one should understand while doing Python.